-The Leaning Temple of Huma is a beauituful tourist place and a true example of Incredible India.
+The Leaning Temple of Huma Sambalpur: The Leaning Temple of Huma is a beautiful tourist place and a true example of Incredible India.
 The temple is the only leaning temple in the world.
 It is located in Huma, a village located on the bank of the river Mahanadi, 23 km south of Sambalpur.
-The temple is one of the famous Shiva shrine of the state.the reason of leaning structure of the temple by design or from another reason is unknown.
+The temple is one of the famous Shiva shrines of the state.
+The reason for leaning the structure of the temple by design or for any other reason is unknown.

 While the edifice leans, the pinnacle of the temple is perpendicular to the ground.
 According to the mythology, the worship of Lord Shiva is said to have been initiated by a milkman, who daily crossed the Mahanadi to a place on the bank where the underlying rock cropped out.
-Here he daily offered his dole of milk, which was at once consumed by the rock, and this miraculous circumstance led to enquiries, which ended in the construction of the present temple.
+Here he daily offered his dole of milk, which was at once consumed by the rock, and this miraculous circumstance led to inquiries, which ended in the construction of the present temple.